Kovan Tax Law - Jason Kovan | Tax Attorney

 FAQ About IRS Audits, Tax Debt, and Tax Controversy

-Do I need an IRS audit attorney if I already received an audit notice?
+Do I need a tax attorney if I already received an audit notice?

-What does an IRS tax attorney do in a tax controversy case?
+What does a tax attorney do in an IRS Tax Controversy case?

-An IRS tax attorney helps evaluate the legal and procedural issues in your IRS matter, develop a response strategy, communicate with the IRS, and represent you in audits, collections, penalty matters, and other tax disputes.
+A tax attorney helps evaluate the legal and procedural issues in your IRS matter, develop a response strategy, communicate with the IRS, and represent you in IRS audits, collections, penalty matters, and other IRS tax disputes.
 The exact role depends on the type and stage of the case.

-Can a tax debt attorney help with IRS collections or levies?
+Can a tax attorney deal with IRS tax debt, collections or levies?

 Yes.
-A tax debt attorney can help assess the IRS collections issue, identify immediate risks, and evaluate possible resolution strategies.
-If you are facing levy action or serious collections notices, speaking with an IRS collections attorney or IRS levy attorney promptly is important.
+A tax attorney can help assess the IRS debt and IRS collection issues, identify immediate risks, and evaluate possible resolution strategies.
+If you are facing levy action or serious collections notices, speaking with a tax attorney promptly is important.

 In some cases, yes.
 Penalty relief depends on the facts, the type of penalty, timing, and supporting documentation.
-An IRS penalty abatement attorney can evaluate whether there may be a basis for relief and help prepare a response or request.
+A tax attorney who is an expert in IRS penalty abatements can evaluate whether there may be a basis for relief and help prepare a response or request.

 Should I hire a tax attorney or CPA for an IRS dispute?

 That depends on the nature of the matter.
 Some issues are primarily accounting/compliance matters, while others involve disputes, legal strategy, audit defense, collections, or potential escalation.
-If the matter is complex or contested, many clients choose to consult an IRS tax attorney.
+If the matter is complex or contested, most clients choose to consult a tax attorney who deals with IRS tax audit matters.

 How quickly should I respond to an IRS notice?